UniFi Network Comparison Charts

 These models were covered above, as gateways.
 These gateway models also act as Wi-Fi access points, so it’s worth covering their wireless specs as well.

-• UniFi Dream Machine (UDM) — Not listed on store.ui.com, available via search
+• Dream Machine (UDM) — Unlisted, available via search

 • UniFi Dream Wall (UDW)